kazurayam/VisualTestingInKatalonStudio/README.md

 - I want to automate it.

-## More specific problems
+## More specificcally ...

 In terms of coding test scripts, I found 2 problems.

 1. I want to make 2 sets of screen shot files on the local disk of my PC and reuse them.
-I need to define a specification how the  file paths should be.
-A Script which writes a file and another script which reads the file, both scripts need to be aware of the path format and respect it.
+In order to do that, I need to design a specification how the file paths format should be.
+I would make a Script which writes a file and another script which reads the file; both scripts need to be aware of the path format and respect it.
 I would call a set of files compliant to the path format spec as `MaterialRepository`.
 I need a set of Java/Groovy library (jar) which implements `MaterialRepository`.
-1. [org.openqa.selenium.TakesScreenshot()](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/TakesScreenshot.html) enables to take screen shot.
-But the image taken is not full-page; show the image of viewport only.
+1. [org.openqa.selenium.TakesScreenshot()](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/TakesScreenshot.html) enables taking screen shots.
+But the image taken by this is not full-page.

 # Solution

 As for the file path problem,
 I have developed another project titled ['UsingMaterialsInKatalonStudio'](https://github.com/kazurayam/UsingMaterialsInKatalonStudio).
-This project demonstrates how to take multiple screenshots of web pages and store them into a well-structured file system tree.
-I named it as **Materials** diretory.
+This project demonstrates how to take multiple sets of web page screen shots and store them into a well-structured file system tree.
+Another GitHub repository [`Materials`](https://github.com/kazurayam/Materials) implements the tree and provides access methods.

-As for the full-page screenshot problem, I found that the library [aShot](https://github.com/yandex-qatools/ashot) solves it like a charm.
+As for the full-page screenshot problem, I found that the library [`aShot`](https://github.com/yandex-qatools/ashot) solves like a charm.
 I wrote a report how I utilized aShot in Katalon Studio:
 - [Entire page screenshot by aShot in Katalon Studio](https://github.com/kazurayam/EntirePageScreenshotByAShotInKatalonStudio)

 I was impressed that aShot provides [ImageDiff](https://github.com/yandex-qatools/ashot/blob/master/src/main/java/ru/yandex/qatools/ashot/comparison/ImageDiff.java).
 This utility class enabled me to check very easily how much differences there are amongst 2 images.

+I have developed another GibHub repository [`ksbackyard`](https://github.com/kazurayam/ksbackyard).
+In there I have developed Katalon Custume Keyword [com.kazurayam.ksbackyard.ScreenshotDriver](https://github.com/kazurayam/ksbackyard/blob/master/Keywords/com/kazurayam/ksbackyard/ScreenshotDriver.groovy).
+ScreenshotDriver is just a small wrapper for aShot.
+This makes it a bit easier to use aShot functionality in Katalon Test Cases.

 # Setup